paullouisageneau/libdatachannel/DOC.md

   - `iceServersCount` (optional): number of URLs in the array pointed by `iceServers` (0 if unused)
   - `certificateType` (optional): certificate type, either `RTC_CERTIFICATE_ECDSA` or `RTC_CERTIFICATE_RSA` (0 or `RTC_CERTIFICATE_DEFAULT` if default)
   - `enableIceTcp`: if true, generate TCP candidates for ICE (ignored with libjuice as ICE backend)
-  - `disableAutoNegociation`: if true, the user is responsible for calling `rtcSetLocalDescription` after creating a Data Channel and after setting the remote description
+  - `disableAutoNegotiation`: if true, the user is responsible for calling `rtcSetLocalDescription` after creating a Data Channel and after setting the remote description
   - `portRangeBegin` (optional): first port (included) of the allowed local port range (0 if unused)
   - `portRangeEnd` (optional): last port (included) of the allowed local port (0 if unused)
   - `mtu` (optional): manually set the Maximum Transfer Unit (MTU) for the connection (0 if automatic)